maddie480/RandomStuffWebsite/README.md

 You can pass `full=true` to the API to get the full info on mods instead of just their IDs, **in JSON**.
 The format is also the same as the GameBanana search API with `full=true`.

+## GameBanana featured mods list API

+Hit the following URL: `https://max480-random-stuff.appspot.com/celeste/gamebanana-featured` to get a list of all mods that are shown in the front page of Celeste.

+The output is JSON, in the same as the GameBanana search API with the `full=true` option ([see the previous section](#the-gamebanana-search-api)).

+Each mod has a `Featured` key if it is featured.
+The `Category` is one of the following:
+- `today`: Best of today
+- `week`: Best of this week
+- `month`: Best of this month
+- `3month`: Best of 3 months
+- `6month`: Best of 6 months
+- `year`: Best of this year
+- `alltime`: Best of all time

+This API sorts the mods in the same order as they are on the website: by `Category` (following the order above) then by `Position`.

 ## GameBanana categories list API

 This API allows getting a list of GameBanana item types _that have at least one Celeste mod in it_ (contrary to [the official GameBanana v2 API for this](https://api.gamebanana.com/Core/Item/Data/AllowedItemTypes?&help)), along with how many mods there are for each category.